VirtusLab/git-machete-intellij-plugin/DEVELOPMENT.md

 gitmachete.frontend.ui
 ```

-The standard practice in Java logging is to use fully-qualified name of each class as category;
+The standard practice in Java logging is to use fully-qualified name of each class as a category;
 in our case, however, we're only ever using the categories provided above.
 FQCN (and method name), however, is always a part of the log message itself.